"Community is the secret sauce to sustainability"

 We can accomplish more together than we can independently.
-Living in a cohousing community allows residents to consume less energy, own less material goods, participate in sustainable practices, and rely less on their vehicles.
-For example, residents of Nevada City Cohousing pour about 1,000 fewer tons of carbon dioxide per yer into the atmosphere than they did collectively before move-in.
+Living in a cohousing community allows residents to consume less energy, own less material goods, participate in sustainable practices, and rely less on vehicles.
+For example, residents of Nevada City Cohousing pour about 1,000 fewer tons of carbon dioxide per year into the atmosphere collectively, than they did before move-in.

-Walking out of your front door to participate in happy-hour is less expensive in terms of time and fuel, than driving across town to a friend's house.
-And school carpools save parents time, energy, and fuel.
+Walking out of your front door to participate in happy-hour is less expensive in terms of bars, fuel and time, than driving across town to meet a friend.
+School carpools save parents time, energy, and fuel.

 Less obviously, because individual households can combine resources to share some essential goods, each household saves the environmental cost of owning "one of everything."
 Sharing one lawnmower between twenty households is simply less expensive than every household owning their own.
 This is conservation at its most basic level: fewer durable goods means less raw materials are required on the manufacturing side, fewer miles are traveled to deliver those goods and less energy to install and operate them.